sourcegraph/about/content/blogposts/2022/ranking-in-a-week.md

 ### High-level overview

 PageRank is an algorithm created by Google co-founder Larry Page in 1998 to assign a numeric value to each webpage indexed by the search engine.
 The algorithm takes as input a graph representing the set of webpages and links between them, and outputs a probability of a user landing on a particular webpage (for every webpage) by randomly clicking on links.
-Webpages with many or highly _relevant_ backlinks will have a higher PageRank score, and are presented higher in the list of matching search results.
+Webpages with many or highly _relevant_ backlinks will have a higher PageRank score and are presented higher in the list of matching search results.

 We utilize the PageRank algorithm to rank source code results in a similar way.
 In our current implementation, we construct a graph of _source code text documents_ where an edge between two documents indicates a reference of a symbol (variable, function, type, etc) defined in another file.

 <Figure
     src="https://storage.googleapis.com/sourcegraph-assets/blog/new-search-ranking/PageRank-hero-illustration.png"
     alt="PageRank graph"
-    caption="An graph of text documents indicating references between files."
+    caption="A graph of text documents indicating references between files."
     />

 PageRank values calculated over this graph "flow" to the text documents that have the highest concentration of _code use_ or _re-use_.
 This tends to surface results that have high relevancy to a search query by bringing popular definitions and representative usages to the top.